-It’s not a death sentence, though; a disengaged board is not beyond repair!
-In fact, here are some tips for reviving your boardroom and getting on the path towards a high-functioning and involved leadership team.
+It’s not a death sentence, though.
+A disengaged board is not beyond repair!
+In fact, here are some tips for reviving a disengaged board and getting on the path towards a high-functioning and involved leadership team.

-- Set clear goals.
+Set clear goals

 Many leaders are deadline-oriented and need extremely clear objectives in order to know how much effort they need to exert to meet or surpass expectations.
 Don’t be afraid to set high goals, so your board members feel the push to excel.

 Paper-based board management is a practice of the past.
 With innovative board software, communication between board members as well as from administrators is simplified.
 This efficiency makes it easier for directors to stay engaged outside of meeting times.

-- Help them understand your organization’s needs.
+Help them understand your organization’s needs

 Oftentimes, organizations want to paint a very pretty picture for board members, which can lead to an overly optimistic outlook and can ultimately hinder growth.
 Don’t be afraid to tell your board members, “This is how we’re struggling…and this is how we need you to help us succeed instead.”

-- Show them their impact.
+Show them their impact

 In a nonprofit setting especially, board members need to see how their efforts are impacting positive change.
 While for profit boards have the benefit of data and figures to see whether their company is prospering, nonprofits often show growth and achievement in different ways.

-Provide thoughtful orientation.
+Provide thoughtful orientation

 When new board members join your team, don’t miss the opportunity for an extremely thorough orientation.
-Help them understand all the inner workings of your organization and how board members have helped guide the org to success in the past.
+Help them understand all the inner workings of your organization and how board members have helped guide the organization to success in the past.